johnnyreilly/jQuery.Validation.Unobtrusive.Native/README.md

 Ensure that you have the latest version of jquery.validate.js, you can find it [here](http://jqueryvalidation.org/).
 Oh, and remember that you no longer need to use jquery.validate.unobtrusive.js if you're using jQueryValidateNativeUnobtrusiveMVC.

+And if you're compiling the source code in Visual Studio make sure you have the Package Manager option *"Allow NuGet to download missing packages during build"* set to true.

 ##Plans

 At the moment only a small subset of the HtmlHelpers and their associated unobtrusive mappings have been implemented, essentially driven by my own needs.
 As I use more I will add more - and feel free to pitch in!